LCM Process + Preform - MFG PRiME™

 Snapshot Guide: Shapes, Uses and Considerations

 All applications.
 Capable of excellent surfaces.
 Widely used for automotive structural components.
-The cost efficiency of SMC with aero-quality mechanical characteristics.
+Delivers the cost-efficiency of SMC with aero-quality mechanical characteristics.